brandur/sorg/content/articles/sortsupport.md

 to comparing their full heap values to make sure it gets the right result (called an "authoritative comparison").

 {{Figure "A sort tuple with an abbreviated key and pointer to the heap."
-(NewImgSrcAndAlt "/assets/images/sortsupport/abbreviated-keys.svg" "A sort tuple with an abbreviated key and pointer to the heap.")}}
+(ImgSrcAndAlt "/assets/images/sortsupport/abbreviated-keys.svg" "A sort tuple with an abbreviated key and pointer to the heap.")}}

 Implementing an abbreviated key is straightforward in many cases.
 UUIDs are a good example of that: at 128 bits long